UCSC-VLAA/CLIPA/clipa_torch/README.md

 ```
 - Remember to change the path to dataset and checkpoint to your own path.
 You have to use the imagenet validation path `/path/to/imagenet/val` if you are reading from disk!
 - The training time is ~2 days for pre-training and ~1 day for fine-tuning on an A100 eight-GPU machine.
+- Note that to ensure proper shuffling diversity, each worker maintains a TFDS shuffling buffer and prefetch buffer.
+This significantly increase cpu memory burden.
+If you observe cpu out-of-memory issue, try tune down the values of `TFDS_PREFETCH_SIZE` and `TFDS_SHUFFLE_SIZE`.

 ### Testing Instructions
 This repo was only used for evaluating zero-shot Top-1 accuracy on ImageNet-1k.